t0mpr1c3/DAKexport/header.md

 # Header information

-We probably need to know most if not all of these apart from machine spec.
+We probably need to know how to encode most if not all of these options, with the posssible exception of machine spec.

+Hand knitting options are obviously a lower priority though.

 ##
 * "Magic number" - known